JoeyStanley/jekyll-for-designers/index.md

 <!--📝 Writing a paper on English in the Rockies.-->

-📝 Preparing two posters for ASA in Seattle.
+📝 Readay to head to ASA in Seattle right after Thanksgiving.

 <!--📝 Trying to stick to my goal of writing at least a little bit each day.-->